 Just an example.

-If you elect to repay a financed bill early, Ramp will prorate the fee and debit the total bill amount plus the prorated fee amount from the bank account that you designated.
+If you elect to repay a financed bill early, Ramp will prorate the fee and debit the total bill amount minus the prorated fee amount from the bank account that you designated.

 Ramp Flex gives you the ability to repay your financed bills in two ways.

-- Repayment: at the end of your selected tenor, Ramp will automatically debit the bank account that you selected when financing the bill with Flex for the full bill amount plus the fee amount.
+- Repayment: at the end of your selected tenor, Ramp will automatically debit the bank account that you selected when financing the bill with Flex for repayment of the full bill amount.
+Finance charges will be collected in advance following initial disbursement of the principal to the vendor.
 Failure to fully repay a loan when due may result in late charges as described in the applicable loan agreement.

 - Fallback: in the case where a bill you’ve financed would cause your balance to go over your limit, we’ll use the fallback strategy in your Flex settings.